-An official copy of your undergraduate transcript showing your degree and the date on which it was granted must be mailed directly from your undergraduate college or university to the Office of Graduate Studies.
-Concord alumni do not need to submit a transcript; alumni transcripts are located in the registrar’s office.
-However, if you have attended more than one college or university, an official transcript must be sent from that institution to the Office of Graduate Studies in a sealed envelope.
-A hand delivered transcript is not acceptable.
+- Submission of official undergraduate and graduate transcripts showing your degree and the date on which it was conferred.
+Transcripts from all attended institutions must be submitted.
+Transcripts must be mailed directly from your undergraduate or graduate insitution(s) to the Concord University Office of Graduate Studies.
+Concord alumni do not need to submit a transcript.
+However, if alumni have attended more than one institution, an official transcript must be sent from that institution to the Office of Graduate Studies.

-- Hold a baccalaureate degree with a minimum 2.5 GPA from a regionally accredited institution.
+- Hold a baccalaureate degree with a minimum 2.50 Overall GPA from a regionally accredited institution.

 - Be licensed or license eligible to teach.
 A copy of professional licensure must be attached to the application.

 Full Acceptance Requirements – must be met prior to completion of 9th credit hour (regular programs and/or certificate only programs):

 - Provide 2 letters recommending admission into the program.
 One letter must be submitted by an individual who has supervised, evaluated, or observed the candidate in the classroom setting.

 - Completion of an Educational Leadership Disposition Assessment (EDLDA) by an M.Ed.
 Program faculty member during the first semester of coursework.
 Faculty member will be assigned by the Department of Education Graduate Studies Office.
 All M.Ed.
 Program candidates must have an EDLDA completed, this includes the Educational Leadership & Supervision, Reading Specialist and certificate only programs.